isomerpages/gb-assist/pages/solutionrepo/solution488.md

 ---
-title: BIM 360 DESIGN - 2 Users Pack Subscription
+title: COVID-19 Support Innocom Technologies Microsoft 365 Basic
 permalink: /productivity-solutions-grant/solutionrepo/solution488
 ---

 #### Description

-"BIM 360 Design
-- Single platform that connects design and construction processes and project team at one place.
-- BIM 360 Design is the cloud collaboration solution for Revit users.
-- Real-time Revit cloud work sharing and collaboration workflows for Civil 3D and Plant 3D
-- Securely co-author Revit models and access Civil 3D and Plant 3D files, across one firm or multiple firms"
+Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Tem as the main communication

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/INNOCOM_TECHNOLOGIES_20200259_Annex_3_20200625152404_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Desensitised_INNOCOM_Microsoft_365_Annex_3_CR_wef_7_August_2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria